 A complete guide to travel in Kutaisi, Georgia.
-Includes information on what to do and where to stay in the laidback town of Kutaisi.
+Includes information on what to do and where to stay in the laidback city of Kutaisi.

-Below you can find a quick guide to travel to Kutaisi.
-This guide to travel in Kutaisi includes some background information on the city, things to do, where to sleep, and how to get to Kutaisi by public transport.
+Below you can find a quick travel guide to Kutaisi.
+This guide to travel in Kutaisi includes some background information on the city, things to do, where to sleep in Kutaisi, things to do around Kutaisi, and how to get to Kutaisi by public transport.

 An introduction to Kutaisi